malinjansson/Auctionhouse/readme.md

 # School assignment
-A auction site built with [Vite](https://vite.dev/) using Websockets, Typescript and SCSS.
+An auction site built with [Vite](https://vite.dev/) using Websockets, Typescript and SCSS.

 ## Backend
 * smart room management is implemented on both the server and the client.